Certified Pediatric Oncology Nurse (CPON®)

 Renewals in 2016 and Beyond

-ONC-PRO was replaced by the Individual Learning Needs Assessment (ILNA) in 2016.
+ONC-PRO was replaced by the Individual Learning Needs Assessment (ILNA) renewal method in 2016.

 However CPON® certified nurses will not take individual learning needs assessment, because there are no current test content outlines (test blueprints) on which to base assessments.
 CPON® certified nurses may renew by earning 100 points through professional development activities.
 At least 80 of the 100 points must be in pediatrics.
 Of those, at least 50 points must be of pediatric oncology content.